 - Improving Anonymity.
 In-person voting can be compromised through nothing more than an over-the-shoulder peek (or a ballot dropping to the floor).
 Online surveys allow voting from members’ phones with electronic ballots – which can make them the ideal sorority and fraternity anonymous voting solution for privacy reasons.

 - Eliminating Count Errors.
 One of the problems with traditional paper ballots is that manually counting the votes can lead to inconsistencies.
 There are numerous cases where ballots being recounted led to controversy (such as the infamous Florida recount in the 2000 presidential election).
 Electronic votes are easier to collect and count—eliminating errors from manual counting methods.

 - Reducing Costs.
 Printing and distributing dozens (or even hundreds) of ballots takes time and money.
 Using an online voting form that you can send to every frat/sorority member’s inbox costs virtually nothing and takes a fraction of the time.
 There are even some free survey tools you can use to deliver ballots electronically.

 - Preventing Fraud.
 Paper ballots can be manipulated all too easily.
 A lost ballot here or a quick scribble there can invalidate a vote.
-Electronic voting not only eliminates confusion—it makes sure that each person gets one vote for each position.
-So, electronic voting can help ensure fairness in Greek elections.
+Electronic voting not only eliminates confusion, but it also makes sure that each person gets one vote for each position.
+So, electronic voting can help ensure fairness in fraternity and sorority elections.

 On top of all of these benefits, using electronic voting tools simply makes things easier for your election managers.
 Instead of having to sit down and manually go through every ballot, they can set up a bar chart view and see who won each position with a clear, easy-to-understand view.
 This saves hours that can be better-used studying (or celebrating).